EirikHaughom/OSDUBootcamp/Setup/readme.md

 ### Setup OSDU CLI

 The [OSDU CLI](https://community.opengroup.org/osdu/platform/data-flow/data-loading/osdu-cli) is used for the following setup so should be installed and set up to target the correct environment.
-Environment configurations can be found [here](../Labs/Module%201%20-%20Authentication%20and%20authorization/config).
-Copy this file to the .osducli folder in your home directory and then use the below command to seclect the correct one to use:
+A sample requiring to input correct values for environment configurations can be found [here](../Tools/OSDU%20CLI/config).
+Copy this file to the .osducli folder in your home directory and then use the below command to select the correct one to use:
 ```
 osdu config default
 ```